 Lizard Point Circular

-Keep your eyes peeled for wildlife on this circular walk around the very end of the peninsula.
+Keep your eyes peeled for wildlife on this beloved Cornish circular walk around the very end of the peninsula.
 Choughs have made a return, and seals are commonplace, especially at the Point.
-Start from the Lizard village and head to Church Cove, and then follow the coast path round to the point.
-Either head inland here for a well-earned pasty, or continue a little for views west over Mount’s Bay and across to Land’s End.
+Start from the Lizard village and head to Church Cove, before following the coast path round to the point.
+Either head inland here for a delicious Cornish pasty, or continue a little for views west over Mount’s Bay and across to Land’s End

 Tremayne Quay

 A fabulous spot for a picnic, the National Trust’s Tremayne Quay is in an idyllic setting on the Helford that’s well worth the walk.
-Dappled shade along a path made for a Queen, and a perfect picnic spot on the quay at the end.
+Dappled shade along the path creates a beautiful scene, and there's a perfect picnic spot on the quay at the end.

 Cadgwith to Kennack Sands